The Delaware, Lackawanna and Western Railroad: The Route of Phoebe Snow

 An example of the Lackawanna's original livery, worn by Norfolk Southern heritage unit SD70ACe #1074 during the 30th Anniversary celebration in Spencer, North Carolina on July 3, 2012.
 The scheme is actually quite close to what the EL would adopt as its own.

 While the railroad soldiered on and attempted to become part of the Norfolk & Western Railway’s system, Hurricane Agnes of 1972 changed everything and the storm caused havoc to EL’s lines forcing it into bankruptcy.
 Already in a precarious financial situation and being turned down by a possible purchase by the Chessie System the company eventually opted to be included in the new Consolidated Rail Corporation (Conrail), which already was being formed to pick up the pieces of several other bankrupt lines in the region, most notably the disastrous Penn Central Corporation.
+For more information about the Lackawanna please click here to visit the Erie Lackawanna Historical Society's website.

 An EL bay-window caboose rolls by AC Tower in Marion as it brings up the end of a freight train during March of 1976.